-In this guide, we’ll be discussing everything you need to know about how to take your own headshot (DIY headshots).
+In this guide, we’ll discuss everything you need to know about taking your own headshot (DIY headshots).

 We’ll be covering the following topics (click on a bullet point to jump to that section):